justinwiley/notes/structuring-machine-learning-projects.md

 - A single real number evaluation metric is crucial for fast iteration
 - Machine learning is an empirical process, Idea -> Experiment -> Code
 - [Precision and Recall](https://en.wikipedia.org/wiki/Precision_and_recall) are two possible metrics for evaluating ML, but if you use them both, it's harder to compare experiments
-- Define a new metric that compines them, for example [F1 score](https://en.wikipedia.org/wiki/F1_score), and use that for the comparison
+- Define a new metric that combines them, for example [F1 score](https://en.wikipedia.org/wiki/F1_score), and use that for the comparison

 ### Optimizing vs Satisficing

 - If training speed is a consideration (and it often is), you can combine your metric with run-time
-- This can be unweildy and hard to average, so converting run-time to a threshold of say 100ms could be better
+- This can be unwieldy and hard to average, so converting run-time to a threshold of say 100ms could be better
 - *Optimizing* are metrics like accuracy, *Satisficing* are metrics that are considered minimums for successful models
 - So 90% accuracy and a minimum 100ms runtime in combination could be a good set of metrics for evaluating models after you change hyper-parameters
 - In general choose 1 optimizing metrics, and 1 or more satisficing metrics